Say’s Law and the Macroeconomics of Supply

 Keynes’ law seems to apply fairly well in the short run of a few months to a few years, when many firms experience either a drop in demand for their output during a recession or so much demand that they have trouble producing enough during an economic boom.
 However, demand cannot tell the whole macroeconomic story, either.
 After all, if demand was all that mattered at the macroeconomic level, then the government could make the economy as large as it wanted just by pumping up total demand through a large increase in the government spending component or by legislating large tax cuts to push up the consumption component.
 Economies do, however, face genuine limits to how much they can produce, limits determined by the quantity of labor, physical capital, technology, and the institutional and market structures that bring these factors of production together.
 These constraints on what an economy can supply at the macroeconomic level do not disappear just because of an increase in demand.

 Combining Supply and Demand in Macroeconomics

-Two insights emerge from the overview of Say’s law, with its emphasis on macroeconomic supply, and Keynes’ law, with its emphasis on macroeconomic demand.
-The first conclusion is that an economic approach focused only on the supply side or only on the demand side can be only a partial success.
+Two insights emerge from this overview of Say’s law with its emphasis on macroeconomic supply and Keynes’ law with its emphasis on macroeconomic demand.
+The first conclusion, which is not exactly a hot news flash, is that an economic approach focused only on the supply side or only on the demand side can be only a partial success.
 Both supply and demand need to be taken into account.
 The second conclusion is that since Keynes’ law applies more accurately in the short run and Say’s law applies more accurately in the long run, the tradeoffs and connections between the three goals of macroeconomics may be different in the short run and the long run.
-(20)